kensho-technologies/graphql-compiler/README.md

 - `get_vertex_edge_vertex_count(source vertex class, edge class, target vertex class)`:
-  Given the names of two vertex classes and an edge class, return the number of edges of the given type whose source endpoint is of type 'source vertex class', and the destination endpoint is of type 'target vertex class'.
+  Given the names of two vertex classes and an edge class, return the number of edges of the given type whose source endpoint is of type `source vertex class`, and the destination endpoint is of type `target vertex class`.
 For example, `get_vertex_edge_vertex_count('Animal', 'Entity_Related', 'BirthEvent')` should provide the number of 'Entity_Related' edges that start from a vertex of type 'Animal' and end at a vertex of type 'BirthEvent'.
 - `get_distinct_field_values_count(vertex, field)`: